List of Left Behind characters: Leon Fortunato

 Later, when Carpathia is assassinated by Dr. Rosenzweig and resurrected as prophesied, Fortunato becomes even more important, and is Carpathia's go-to man and second-in-command.
 Leon becomes the Most High Reverend Father of the new religion of Carpathianism.
 He is imbued with power from Lucifer and is able to kill believers (such as Annie Christopher) with the Satanic ability to call down fire from the sky, either as lightning from a cloudless blue sky (as he did in killing three opposing sub-potentates during Carpathia's funeral) or as a single ball of flame (in the slaying of Hattie Durham), and is officially identified as the False Prophet that aids the Antichrist.
 In The Remnant, he is given the task of training a legion of wizards, priests and miracle-workers, who are also bestowed with various similar demonic abilities.

 Fortunato's "glory days" are short-lived, however, ending in Glorious Appearing with the return of Jesus.
 In Fortunato's final moments of life, he reveals his true self: a babbling, incoherent coward.
-He knelt before Jesus and acknowledged him as Lord without hesitation.
-As Jesus laid out his crimes against humanity and the will of God, he pleaded for mercy and forgiveness, even attempting to reject Carpathia and Satan, pledging allegiance to him.
-However, it was already too late for Leon and Jesus sentenced him for eternity in the lake of fire.
-Unlike Carpathia, who accepted his fate, Leon struggled with Michael as the archangel threw him into the lake of fire.
+He kneels before Jesus and acknowledges him as Lord without hesitation.
+As Jesus lays out his crimes against humanity and the will of God, Fortunato pleads for mercy and forgiveness, even attempting to reject Carpathia and Satan, and pledging allegiance to Jesus.
+However, it is already too late for Leon and Jesus sentences him to eternity in the lake of fire.
+Unlike Carpathia, who accepts his fate, Leon struggles with Michael as the archangel throws him into the lake of fire.

-The world catches a final glimpse of both Carpathia and Fortunato at the end of the Millennium World, when Satan himself is thrown into the Lake of Fire.
-Fortunato is writhing in pain and shouting "Jesus is Lord!"
+The world catches a final glimpse of both Carpathia and Fortunato at the end of the Millennium World, when Satan himself is thrown into the lake of fire.
+Fortunato writhes in pain, shouting "Jesus is Lord!"
 The scene closes and Fortunato's suffering is resumed for all eternity.

-Critical Reception
+Critical reception

 Leon Fortunato has been described as Nicolae Carpathia's sidekick.
-Because he is an Italian American, he has been cited as an example of the cultural diversity of the novels' characters.
+Because he is Italian American, he has been cited as an example of the cultural diversity of the novels' characters.
 In The Mark, Fortunato is revealed to be the Left Behind series' incarnation of the False Prophet described in the Book of Revelation.
 One critic has condemned the silliness of Fortunato's titles as being anti-Catholic and populist.
 There have also been complaints about the farcical characterization of Leon Fortunato when he suffers from the pain of a hemorrhoid in Desecration.